 When you hear “aphrodisiac,” do you immediately think chocolate and oysters?

-If so, you’re right–dark chocolate causes a spike in dopamine, the “pleasure chemical,” and oysters contain amino acids that increase sex hormones–but there are plenty of other foods that can also do the trick.
+If so, you’re right–dark chocolate causes a spike in dopamine, the “pleasure chemical,” and oysters contain amino acids that increase sex hormones–but there are plenty of others (including these natural aphrodisiac foods) that can also do the trick.

 Chickpeas.
 Legumes, like chickpeas, contain phytoestrogens, plant compounds with estrogen-like effects.
 Estrogen affects sex drive and helps increase sensation.
 Toss some chickpeas on top of arugula (rich in antioxidants and vitamins A and C, which increase blood flow) for a fun salad.